 Modern travellers seeking an authentic Costa Rican experience filled with immersive culture, adventure and romance will love the new Casa Chameleon Las Catalinas hotel opening February 2017.

 The resort is the first hotel for the up and coming coastal town of Las Catalinas on the Guanacaste coastline and the second Costa Rica property for NP International, the name behind TripAdvisor favorite, Casa Chameleon Hotel Mal Pais.
-The new hotel will continue the privacy, romance and service that the Casa Chameleon brand is known for.

 My new year’s resolution was to visit a new country every season, and so far we’re off to a good start!
 With a recent trip to Costa Rica and an upcoming flight to Tokyo, this may be the first resolution I’ve stuck with!